maaxbrennan/maxbrennan.co.uk/README.md

 # MAX BRENNAN

 ## Motivation
 Needed some form of portfolio that proved I was able to make a website.
-Github doesn't allow me to host any PHP pages because it only lets users create static websites, which is fine, but I can prove PHP experience if needed.
+Github doesn't allow me to host any PHP pages because it only lets users create static websites.